 Toussaint was able to put up strong resistance for several months but his coalition eventually began to collapse as most Europeans and mulattos living on the island sided with the French and with time even his best generals, Henri Christophe and Dessalines followed suit.
-In June 1802, under the pretence of discussing peace, French General Jean-Baptiste Brunet sent a letter to Toussaint inviting him to his quarters.
+In June 1802, under the pretense of discussing peace, French General Jean-Baptiste Brunet sent a letter to Toussaint inviting him to his quarters.

 There Toussaint was arrested and sent to Fort-de-Joux in the Jura Mountains of France where he was terribly interrogated, he eventually died of pneumonia and starvation on April 7, 1803.

 Black Napoleon is remembered for being a strategist, visionary, formidable intellectual and warrior with keen political acumen; he was a disciplinarian to the core.

 He was a man of valor; he did a lot in his reign to fix the economy and security of the people.
 He was a staunch Roman Catholic who detested slavery and gave the fight for the Haitian freedom all of himself.

 In his relations with his rivals, he was smartly discrete about his directions and intentions.
 Just like Mandela did in South Africa, Touissant preached reconciliation and believed that African-born blacks had to tolerate and learn from Europeans and mulattoes in the colony.

 Black Napoleon’s faith in the eradication of racial tensions and slavery, as well as his firm foundation in the training of his Guerrilla troop, helped the colony to resist attempts of French invasions even after his death in 1803.
 He was betrayed by his political comrades and handed over to the French government.
 He died in Prison.